phrutis/Passphrases/README.md

 She didn't hang up!
 Program start --bits25 (20-25 min.)</br>
 The program creates tables and downloads to the device</br>
 One card requires 4GB or more of RAM to work.</br>
-The consumption depends on the size of the table (-bits) and the size of the address file.<hr>
+The consumption depends on the size of the table (--bits) and the size of the address file.<hr>

 What address formats can be uploaded?</br>
 All bc.., 3.., 1.., in a text file from a new line</br>
-It is recommended to use only OLD addresses 1... from 2$ ($10)<hr>
+It is recommended to use only OLD addresses 1... from 2$<hr>

 How to continue searching after stopping the program?</br>
 The program saves the position every 2-3 minutes.</br>
-Windows run bat file continuation.bat</br>
+Windows run bat file 7777_0_Continue.bat</br>
-Linux copy the startup line from the tex file Continued and run the program.<hr>
+Linux copy the startup line from the tex file 7777_0_Continue.txt and run the program.<hr>

 Explain what we are looking for?</br>
 How it works?
 What's this?</br>